2004 Rugby League Tri-Nations

-The second Rugby League Tri-Nations tournament (known as the Gillette Tri-Nations due to sponsorship) was contested between 16 October and 27 November of 2004.
+The second Rugby League Tri-Nations tournament (known as the Gillette Tri-Nations for sponsorship reasons) was contested between 16 October and 27 November of 2004.
 The format of the competition differed from the previous event in that the teams played each other twice, rather than once, prior to the final.

 The tournament final of the tournament was predicted by some to be a close affair, with the British team heralded as slight favourites after finishing at the top of the league table.
 Instead, it was a one-sided match as Australia produced their best performance of the tournament.
 The game was effectively over by half-time when Australia led by 38–0.

 Participating teams

 Each team was to play the other three twice during the round robin tournament.
 The top two finishing teams would then contest the final.